echalkpad/workspace/tourmainv2/plugins/com.pylonproducts.wifiwizard/README.md

 #### `WifiWizard.setWifiEnabled(enabled, win, fail);`

-Set wifi status. `enabled` is a Boolean type, so to disable the Wifi, you'd execute `WifiWizard.setWifiEnabled(false, win, fail);`
+Set wifi status. `enabled` is a Boolean type, so to disable the Wifi, you'd execute `WifiWizard.setWifiEnabled(false);`

 ### Changelog: